Types of Lilies: 10 Favorite Lilies to Elevate Your Garden

 4. Madonna Lily

-One of the true lilies, Lilium candid flowers in late spring and makes a long-lasting cut flower.
+One of the true lilies, Madonna (Lilium candidum) flowers in late spring and makes a long-lasting cut flower.
 Credit: Alybaba

 A true heirloom, Madonna lilies are thought to be one of the first plants cultivated by humans as an ornamental and later used medicinally.
 Native to the Mediterranean region, this species is an early bloomer in the garden.

-Also known as Candidium, the Madonna Lily has been a garden favorite and symbol of purity for over 2,000 years, and often depicted in art and literature.
+Also known as Candidum, the Madonna Lily has been a garden favorite and symbol of purity for over 2,000 years and is often depicted in art and literature.
 It has a majestic appearance with glistening pure white trumpets facing outward and bright yellow pollen.

 • Botanical Name: Lilium candidum